-Publishing houses in the US still launch a book in hardback first, which is how it used to work in the UK.
-Nowadays it's very rare, except for a few very big and established names.
-However, there's a new way of doing it, which is to bring out a trade paperback first (i.e. the larger size of paperback).
-The aim is to have a double bite at the cherry.
-With trade first and standard to follow, there's more time to get momentum going with reviews and word-of-mouth.
+In the US, fiction comes out as hardback first, then as standard paperback.
+In other countries, it's often trade paperback first, i.e. a large size paperback.
+The idea is the same everywhere, to get a double bite at the cherry.
+With hardback first and standard paperback to follow, there's more time to get momentum going with reviews and word-of-mouth.
 And when one format has had its time on the bookshop shelves, another appears to maintain the presence.